WHAT EXACTLY AM I LOOKING AT?

 HOW DO YOU MAKE THEM?

 The main thrust remains the same, though.
-Take an image, be it iconic, didactic, or forgotten, alter it to the point that it becomes unidentifiable, and making it say whatever I want it to say.
+Take a recognizable image, alter it to the point that it becomes unidentifiable, and make it say whatever I want it to say.
 Then you put it on your wall and look at it a bunch.
 Boom, I just explained art to you.
-Deal with it.

 I WANT ONE!